ygivenx/HardCopy/PRIVACY_POLICY.md

 ## Third-Party Services

-HardCopy does not integrate with any third-party services, analytics tools, or advertising networks.
+ClikCopy does not integrate with any third-party services, analytics tools, or advertising networks.

 ## Data Retention